Santa Fe CF7: In service

 The CF7s worked within all segments of the Santa Fe system.
 While most saw action switching cars and transporting local freight, others could be found in multiple unit consists hauling mainline drags.
 The units distinguished themselves working on potash trains between Clovis and Carlsbad, New Mexico; Nos.
 2612–2625, all equipped with remote control equipment (RCE), were typically "mated" to road slugs (converted cabless F-units).
 CF7s also powered grain trains across the Plains Division.

 The Santa Fe had planned in the mid-1980s to renumber its CF7 fleet from 2649–2417 to 1131–1000 and repaint the units in the new Kodachrome paint scheme, all in preparation for the planned Southern Pacific Santa Fe Railroad merger.
 However, the Interstate Commerce Commission subsequently denied the merger application, and no CF7s were decorated in the new livery.
 Amtrak used some of them, with mixed results.

-Afterlife
+Secondary roles

 Changing philosophies regarding motive power expenditures led the Santa Fe to begin trimming its CF7 roster in 1984.
 The majority of the locomotives were sold for as little as $20,000 to short-line and regional railroads such as the Rail Link, Inc., the York Railway, and the Maryland & Delaware Railroad (6 were involved in wrecks and 3 others sent directly to the scrap yards), though Amtrak and GE Transportation were among the major initial purchasers.
-By 1987, the company had divested itself of all of its CF7s.
-These locomotives have well withstood the test of time, and have long outlived their projected service lives, two times, both as original F-units and as rebuilds.
-As of 2017, all CF7s still in service are over 60 years old.
+As of 2017, any CF7s still in service are over 60 years old.